Jay-Way/Shelly-Scripts/README.md

 `dimmer_script.py`: Controls an LED brightness between 50% and 100%, based on the current energy prices

+- Supports three quantiles to set the brightness, e.g., lowest third of total prices → 100% brightess, highest third → 50%, in between: 75%

 `boiler_script.py`: Controls a water boiler, switching it on for an hour during the time window of lowest energy prices

 `EnergyPriceAPI.py`: Reusable function to call the energy price API